• Skip to primary navigation

 FWC Employee Fired Over Charlie Kirk Instagram Post Sues Accuses Agency of 1st Amendment Violation in Lawsuit

-October 1, 2025 | FlaglerLive | Leave a Comment
+October 1, 2025 | FlaglerLive | 17 Comments

 The "Libs of TikTok" posting that apparently led to the firing of FWC employee Brittany Brown, as imaged in the lawsuit she filed.

 The “Libs of TikTok” posting that apparently led to the firing of FWC employee Brittany Brown, as imaged in the lawsuit she filed.
 The Brown repost was alluding to Kirk’s long record of defending the Second Amendment, including, as he put it in a public appearance in 2023, saying “It’s worth to have a cost of, unfortunately, some gun deaths every single year so that we can have the Second Amendment.”
-Kirk’s copiously documented record of bigotry, racism, homophobia, Islamophobia and other forms of hate speech provoked often visceral reactions from those unwilling to participate in his sanctification, leading to numerous firings of public employees across the country, including several in Florida.
+Kirk’s copiously documented record of bigotry, racism, homophobia, Islamophobia and other forms of hate speech provoked often visceral reactions from those unwilling to participate in his sanctification, leading to numerous firings of public and private employees across the country, including several in Florida.
 The push, largely Republican-driven, to encourage snitching has not abated.

 A biologist has filed a federal lawsuit challenging her firing by the Florida Fish and Wildlife Conservation Commission because of a post on a personal social-media account after the murder of conservative leader Charlie Kirk.